 I had to decide what to do.
 I was too uncomfortable about my size but too busy to get to the gym.
 Additionally, I just couldn’t do anything outside.
 I couldn’t let anyone see me exercise outside in public… yet.
 So my partner, Brad, bought me a treadmill when I expressed my goals and fears.
 I started walking.
 I would walk at least once a day for 5 km on the treadmill.
 I would do other activities on a game console.
 I continued to watch what I ate, but adding the exercise paid off.
 I lost 30 lbs (14 kg) from September 2013 to March 2014.

 By March I felt better about myself.
 I took a walk outdoors in a park near my home.
 I had lived in this neighbourhood since 2010 and never realized that there was a park with running paths that connected all over my city.
 It was like being outside of the city while still being in the city.
 I became a bit bored with walking.
 I felt like I needed a new challenge.
 My brain came up with the idea to run.
 I laughed out loud to myself.
 I’ve never been a runner.
 I played softball growing up and still did as an adult.
 As a kid, I also played some basketball.
 But actually going out for a run every day was something I never even considered.
 So I tried it.
 In 20 seconds, I was gasping for air and making every excuse in the book why I shouldn’t keep going: I was asthmatic, this wouldn’t work, walking is enough.
 But, I decided to ignore the excuses and that’s when I downloaded the Runtastic app.
-I paid for the Premium Membership and started doing interval runs.
+I started doing interval runs.
 I worked my way from 0.25 km run/200 metres walk to 1km run/100 metres walk.
 After that, I switched to 10 and 1’s (10 minutes run, 1 minute walk).
 I went from a 10:39 minutes per km pace (some days even worse) to an average of 7-8 minutes a km today.